elunna/nerfhack-changelog/README.md

 ### Castle changes

 * The castle level is now marked as a graveyard
-* Castle barracks may open into courtyard instead of throne room, letting soldiers flood the courtyard more quickly (xnh)
+* Castle barracks may open into courtyard instead of throne room, letting soldiers flood the courtyard more quickly (xNetHack)
 * Added iron bars to the castle perimeter
-* Iron bars have been added to the castle towers (Spork)
+* Iron bars have been added to the castle towers (Sporkhack)
 * The location of the chest containing the scroll of wishing has been obfuscated.
 You will find matching chests and scrolls in each of the towers if you use object detection.
-The other chests have wands of nothing inside (Spork)
+The other chests have wands of nothing inside (Sporkhack)
-* The drawbridge passtune range has been expanded by one square (xnh)
+* The drawbridge passtune range has been expanded by one square (xNetHack)
-* The drawbridge also does not always close with the passtune, one out of five times it will malfunction when trying to close it (xnh)
+* The drawbridge also does not always close with the passtune, one out of five times it will malfunction when trying to close it (xNetHack)
 * Castle courtyards are unlit
 * The castle gets a guaranteed forge.
 * Added a dragon lair to castle-3.

 ### Valley of the Dead

-* Players can't regenerate hit points whilst in the Valley of the Dead (Evil)
+* Players can't regenerate hit points whilst in the Valley of the Dead (EvilHack)
-* Instead of dart traps, the player will encounter magic traps (Evil)
+* Instead of dart traps, the player will encounter magic traps (EvilHack)
 * Less ghosts spawn to clog up the valley